sturei/EDGE-2/README.md

 If using Github Desktop:

 1. Log in to github
-2. File > Clone Repository.
-Select EDGE-2 and the path to your Github projects.
-3. In VSCode and select EDGE-2 or EDGE-2/engines

-Otherwise, clone the repo however you would normally do it.
+2. Clone the EDGE-2 repo however you would normally do it.

 ## Ensure prequisites are present.

 The following instructions are for zshell on MacOS.

-Homebrew is required to install and manage some of the prereqs.
+Homebrew is required to install and manage several of the prereqs.

 If not installed already, install Homebrew globally by entering the following at a command prompt.
 The line below was copied from https://brew.sh/ in Oct 2025.

 ```